Circulatory System: transports nutrients and gasses to cells and tissues throughout body.

 Skeletal System: supports and protects the body while giving it shape and form.

 Urinary/Excretory Systems: removes wastes and maintains water balance in the body.

 - kidneys, urinary bladder, urethra, ureters

-It is important to keep in mind that these systems don't just exist as individual units.
+It is important to keep in mind that these organ systems don't just exist as individual units.
 The final product of these cooperating systems is one unit called the body.
 Each system depends on the others, either directly or indirectly, to keep the body functioning normally.